luluvann/react-typescript-redux/README.md

 ## Description
 This website has been developed with React.js using Redux library and Typescript language.
 This webpage allows the user to see a movies catalog.
-One can interact with it by liking, disliking, deleting and filterting by movie categories.
+One can interact with it by liking, disliking, deleting and filtering by movie categories.

 ## Deployed App on Github pages
 https://luluvann.github.io/react-typescript-redux/